Applying for Financial Aid

 Aid applications are not considered complete until the FAFSA is e-signed.
 Applications for "dependent" students must have both the student and parent's e-signature.
 Students considered "independent" need only ensure they e-sign the FAFSA.
 In order to e-sign the FAFSA, you must apply for a PIN at www.pin.ed.gov.
 Please retain your PIN in a secure place as you will need it for e-signing each year you apply for financial aid.

-IMPORTANT NOTICE FOR INDIANA RESIDENTS - If you are a resident of Indiana, please keep in mind the requirement to have your FAFSA application received by the State (SSACI) by March 10th 2012.
-Therefore, it is very important that the income tax for you and your parent/s are filed much earlier this year in order for this data to be incorporated into the IRS database for you to retrieve it onto your FAFSA application and have it available to the state by March 10 , 2012.
-Not filing the FAFSA by this date could result in the loss of thousands of State funded financial aid dollars that you otherwise would have been qualified to receive.
-To learn more about SSACI grants, visit www.in.gov/ssaci
+IMPORTANT NOTICE FOR INDIANA RESIDENTS - If you are a resident of Indiana, please keep in mind the requirement to have your FAFSA application received by the State (SSACI) by March 10th 2014.
+Therefore, it is very important that the income tax for you and your parent/s are filed much earlier this year in order for this data to be incorporated into the IRS database for you to retrieve it onto your FAFSA application and have it available to the state by March 10 , 2014.
+For Indiana State Grants: The 2014-2015 FAFSA must be received at the federal processor no later than March 10, 2014 and must be error free by May 15, 2014.
+Not filing the FAFSA by this date could result in the loss of thousands of State-funded financial aid dollars that you otherwise would have been qualified to receive.
+To learn more about SSACI grants, visit www.in.gov/ssaci.

 Use the IRS Data Retrieval Process when completing the FAFSA online (www.fafsa.gov).
 FAFSA provides instructions to link to the IRS while completing the FAFSA.
 Certain data elements such as AGI and taxes paid will be entered for you on the FAFSA.
 The data is considered "verified" for FAFSA purposes.